How do you know that Gog and the Antichrist will not be the same person?

 Ted’s Response:

 As I describe in my Final Battles commentary, I absolutely do not believe that Gog and the Antichrist will be the same person.
 For one thing, Gog will be buried in Israel (Ezekiel 39:11).
 However, the beast (Antichrist) will be tossed alive into the fiery lake of burning sulphur (Revelation 19:20).
-Furthermore, it generally is accepted that Daniel 11:36-45 is talking about the Antichrist.
+Furthermore, it generally is accepted that virtually all of Daniel 11:36-45 is talking about the Antichrist.
 In verse 40, it speaks of the "king of the North" storming out against him.
-I am inclined to believe that this king is Gog.
+I feel that, most likely, this "king" will be Gog.

 When Gog attacks Israel, Jesus will still be in heaven.
 He will return to save Israel and Jerusalem from those attackers.
-But when the Antichrist plans to attack Jesus, it is because Jesus already will have returned to earth, having arrived at the blowing of the Seventh Trumpet) and sitting on His throne in Jerusalem, ruling and reigning.
-Jesus will be directing angels to be pouring out the bowl judgments upon the kingdom of the beast (Revelation 16:10).
+But when the Antichrist plans to attack Jesus, it is because Jesus already will have returned to earth.
+Having arrived at the blowing of the Seventh Trumpet, He will be sitting on His throne in Jerusalem, ruling and reigning.
+Jesus will be directing angels to be pouring out the Bowl Judgments upon the kingdom of the beast (Revelation 16:10).
 As a result, the beast and his followers will gather together at Armageddon (16:16), planning to come against Jesus, in an effort to make Him stop punishing them.
+Psalm 2:1-12 is a prophetic description of this.

-Jesus will return 1,260 days (Revelation 11:3, 12:6) following the midpoint of the 70th Week (when the abomination that causes desolation will be set up).
-Then, He will pour out the bowl judgments for 30 days.
-That will be a total of 1,290 days, at the end of which the Battle of Armageddon will take place.
-This will be the "time of the end" (Daniel 12:4).
-It is at that point that Daniel 12:11 will be fulfilled.
+Jesus will return 1,260 days (Revelation 11:3, 12:6) following the point during the 70th Week when the abomination that causes desolation will be set up.
+Then, He will pour out the Bowl Judgments for 30 days.
+So 1,260 days + 30 days = 1,290 days (Daniel 12:11), at the end of which the Battle of Armageddon will take place.
+This will be the "time of the end" (Daniel 12:4), and it is at that point that Daniel 12:11 will be fulfilled.

 More about the distinction between Gog and the Antichrist can be found in the Assyrian section of my Beasts commentary and in the Gog vs. Antichrist section of my Final Battles commentary.
-Also, you can read my email response to Is "the Assyrian," mentioned by Isaiah and Micah, the Antichrist?
+Also, you can read another of my email responses: Is "the Assyrian," mentioned by Isaiah and Micah, the Antichrist?

 Return to Email Questions and Ted’s Responses